11

 Law Two builds pattern interrupters—people who notice the drop, the dodge, the word that was almost said or no one questions.

-People who don’t get unnerved by ambiguity—they hold it.
+People who don’t get unnerved by ambiguity.
+They hold it.
 And when they speak, they don’t clean it up.
 They expose the fault line.

 This isn’t just curiosity-as-virtue.
 It’s undivided attention that holds under pressure.